felixfreyer/keybow-boilerplate-manager/README.md

 ## TBD
-- Modal keyboard navigation is currently done by arrow up / down.
-Arrow left / right should be implemented for convenience and intuitive navigation.
 - Disable enter and esc key on modal inputs and text areas.
 - Possibility to add, edit and sort categories.